auchenberg/kenneth.io/source/_posts/2015-09-30-stepping-down-as-copenhagenjs-organizer.md

 	<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 </figure>

 Much has happened in Copenhagen the past 4 years.
 We now have an established tech & startup-scene with [CPHFTW](http://cphftw.org).
-We have a better meetup culture, and the rise of JavaScript has shown a need for a strong a united community.
+We have a better meetup culture, and the rise of JavaScript has shown a need for a strong united community.

-So going forward, I sincerely hope that new organizers and organizers of existing meetups like [cphfront](http://cphfront.com), will come together, collaborate, and maybe unite.
+So going forward, I sincerely hope that new organizers and organizers of existing meetups like [cphfront](http://cphfront.com), will come together, collaborate, and maybe even unite.
 So we, together, can show the world why Copenhagen should be on the international front-end map.

 Thanks for the ride.